Arizona Cardinals vs. San Francisco 49ers NFL Week 5 Odds, Plays and Insights for October 10, 2021

 Over/under insights

-- Arizona has combined with its opponents to put up more than 48.5 points in all four games this season.
+- Arizona and its opponents have gone over the current 49.5-point total in all four games this season.

-- San Francisco's games have gone over 48.5 points in three of four chances this season.
+- Sunday's over/under is 12.3 points lower than the two team's combined 61.8 points per game average.

-- The two teams combine to score 61.8 points per game, 13.3 more than the over/under in this contest.
+- The 46.8 combined points per game that these two squads have allowed this season are 2.7 fewer than the 49.5 over/under in this contest.

-- This contest's over/under is 1.7 points greater than the 46.8 these two squads combine to surrender per game this season.

-- The Cardinals and their opponents have scored an average of 52.4 points per game in 2020, 3.9 more than Sunday's total.

-- In 2020, games involving the 49ers have averaged a total of 49.4 points, 0.9 more than the set total in this contest.
+- The 49.4 PPG average total in 49ers games this season is 0.1 points fewer than this game's over/under.

 Cardinals stats and trends

-- The Cardinals covered the spread in their only game when favored by 5 points or more.
+- This season, the Cardinals won ATS in their only game as a favorite of 5.5 points or more.

 - Arizona's games this year have gone over the total in two out of four opportunities (50%).

-- The Cardinals have turned the ball over four times this season, three more turnovers than the 49ers have forced (1).
+- The Cardinals have turned the ball over three more times (4 total) than the 49ers have forced a turnover (1) this season.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Arizona's matchup with the 49ers.